choyiny/afullstop/README.md

 @conscou - background color change

+@blanyal - white background and no text animation fix

 ## License
 The code is licensed under the MIT Open Source License.
 Please see `LICENSE` for more information.